keu/docs/learn/airflow-fivetran.md

 ## Step 4: Configure a Fivetran connector

-Fivetran needs at least one connector to be configured in order to create sync jobs.
-A connector is one of many data sources.
+Fivetran needs at least one connector to be configured in order to create syncs.
+A Fivetran connector reaches out to a specific data source, receives data from it and writes it to your destination.
 View the Fivetran website for an [up-to-date list of connectors](https://www.fivetran.com/connectors).

 1. Click on **Connectors** in the sidebar on the left side of the screen and then on **ADD CONNECTOR** in the upper right corner.